 If the Loan Portfolio Sale proposal is approved by the requisite vote of our shareholders and the Loan Portfolio Sale closes, among other things we intend to pursue our restructuring plan.
-We anticipate that the Corporation will be able to allocate excess capital from the sale to increase shareholder returns, whether by acquiring businesses or by investing outside of the Corporation's traditional business.
-Assuming closing of the Loan Portfolio Sale, we intend to explore strategic alternatives for the use of the net proceeds from the sale and seek to maximize the value of deferred tax assets available to the Corporation.
-As further described under "THE LOAN PORTFOLIO SALE-Reasons for the Loan Portfolio Sale Proposal", the Board believes that increasing shareholder value will be more likely achieved through the Loan Portfolio Sale than by our current business operations.
-The overall timeframe and structure of the Corporation's restructuring remains uncertain.
-In developing the restructuring plan, the Board considered at length potential strategic alternatives available to us, including identifying available strategic alternatives and transactions involving the Corporation as a whole, such as a merger, reverse merger, sale of assets, strategic partnership or other business combination transaction, that would have a reasonable likelihood of providing value to our shareholders over time in excess of the amount, if any, the shareholders would receive in a liquidation.
+We intend to use net proceeds from the sale to either acquire or invest in businesses outside of the Corporation's traditional business.
+The board of directors intend to explore acquisitions of businesses in industries with respect to which they have familiarity with based on their other business and investment activities; however, the board does not intend to limit its acquisition and investment activities to those businesses and industries.
+The overall timeframe for potential acquisitions and investments remains uncertain.
+In exploring and considering potential acquisitions and investments, the Board intends to pursue opportunities that would have a reasonable likelihood of providing value to our shareholders over time in excess of the amount, if any, the shareholders would receive in a liquidation.
 The Board currently believes that the long-term interests of shareholders would be best served by the Corporation pursuing the Loan Portfolio Sale, the restructuring plan and other strategic initiatives that the Board may subsequently determine are in the best interests of shareholders.
 There can be no assurance that any of these alternatives will result in greater stockholder value than the liquidation and dissolution of the Corporation.
-See "RISK FACTORS- Risks Relating to the Loan Portfolio
+See "RISK FACTORS- Risks Relating to the Loan Portfolio Sale."